How to Share Joy with Nursing Home Residents

 Stay with each resident for only a few minutes so that they do not get too tired from the visit.
 If someone does not want any visitors, don’t be discouraged.
 You can simply leave a brightly colored card or picture to make the person smile later on.
 Remember that a lonely person greatly appreciates the time you took to say hello and treat him with respect.

-After the visit, talk about your experience.
-Ask each of your children to remember one moment that made an impact.
+After the visit, talk with your children about your experience.
+Ask each of them to remember one moment that made an impact.
 This could be a quick story from one of the residents or a happy expression on someone’s face when he received a card.
-Pray for the people whom you visited, mentioning them by name in your prayer intentions.
+Pray for the people you visited, mentioning them by name in your prayer intentions.
 Remember to continue praying for them after your visit since it is possible that many of them don’t have friends or family who pray for them.

 Visiting a nursing home doesn’t have to be intimidating or complicated.
 Remind your children that the more times that you visit nursing home residents, the easier it will become.
 The small gift of your time is worth an incredible amount to people who live in a care facility.

 Mary Kizior is the product development and marketing manager for the Culture of Life Studies Program.
 Her work has appeared on LifeSiteNews.com, Christ Is Our Hope magazine, Celebrate Life Magazine, Defend Life magazine, the Peanut Butter and Grace blog, and other blogs.